aakarshitjaswal/SwiftUI/README.md

     content: Image, gives the image fetched from url
     content: AsyncImagePhase, can be switched upon success, failure and empty cases.
 AsyncImagePhase is a non frozen enum and can have future cases that need to be handled with an @unknown default to make the code future proof.

-2. Restart - 1.
-Learn how to user @AppStorage prooperty wrapper, set default value to it and how the @AppStorage updates the UI automatically if the key in UserDefaults changes.
+2. Restart - Learn how to user @AppStorage prooperty wrapper, set default value to it and how the @AppStorage updates the UI automatically if the key in UserDefaults changes.
+    User of Animations withAnimation for transitions and looping an animation on a view, use of @State for changing the state of the application.
+Drage gesture and more